soumende1/CarND-Extended-Kalman-Filter-P1/README.md

 Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation

 # Overview
-This project consists of implementing an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) with C++.
-A simulator provided by Udacity ([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy RADAR and LIDAR measurements of the position and velocity of an object, and the Extended Kalman Filter[EKF] must fusion those measurements to predict the position of the object.
+This project consists of implementing an Extended Kalman Filter with C++.
+A simulator provided by Udacity ([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy RADAR and LIDAR measurements of the position and velocity of an object, and the Extended Kalman Filter[EKF] must carry out a fusion of those measurements to predict the position of the object.
 The communication between the simulator and the EKF is done using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) using the [uWebSockets](https://github.com/uNetworking/uWebSockets) implementation on the EKF side.
-To get this project started, Udacity provides a seed project that could be found (here)(https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
+The starting code is provided by Udacity and was forked in the working directory. [this code is found here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).

 # Prerequisites